LaserDisc: Audio

 PAL LaserDiscs have a slightly longer playing time than NTSC discs, but have fewer audio options.
-PAL discs only have two audio tracks, consisting of either two analog-only tracks on older PAL LDs, or two digital-only tracks on newer discs.
-In comparison, later NTSC LDs are capable of carrying four tracks (two analog and two digital).
-On certain releases, one of the analog tracks is used to carry a modulated AC-3 signal for 5.1 channel audio (for decoding and playback by newer LD players with an "AC-3 RF" output).
-Older NTSC LDs made before 1984 (such as the original DiscoVision discs) only have two analog audio tracks.
+PAL discs only have two audio tracks, consisting of either two analog-only tracks on older PAL LaserDiscs, or two digital-only tracks on newer discs.
+In comparison, later NTSC LaserDiscs are capable of carrying four tracks (two analog and two digital).
+On certain releases, one of the analog tracks is used to carry a modulated AC-3 signal for 5.1 channel audio (for decoding and playback by newer LaserDisc players with an "AC-3 RF" output).
+Older NTSC LaserDiscs made before 1984 (such as the original DiscoVision discs) only have two analog audio tracks.